 When all of this is done and Noom has a good idea of who you are and your history with trying to lose weight, you will finally be presented with the option to claim your customized weight loss plan.

-I would at least go for the $1 and do the 2 week trial.
-I lost 10lbs in my first 2 weeks of doing Noom (although my results may not be typical, I don’t have any stats on that).
-The point is to get started on your journey and commit to your weight loss. $1 is pretty cheap to commit to a life-long change.
+I lost 5lbs in my first week of doing Noom (although my results may not be typical, I don’t have any stats on that).
+The point is to get started on your journey and commit to your weight loss.
+You can’t beat free to start your commitment to a life-long change.

-After you pick a trial price, you can claim your plan.
+After you claim your trial, you can claim your plan.

 You will have 15 minutes to claim your plan, or you will have to answer all of the questions over again.

-You will be given the option to enter a discount code if you have one, see the waived starter fee, and see the pricing for after the trial.
+You will be given the option to enter a discount code if you have one and see the waived starter fee.

 How Much Does Noom Cost?